chuckwong13/Intro_GPR_SURF_2016/README.md

     + Chapters: 2, 4, 5.1, & 5.4.2
 - [Roustant, Olivier, David Ginsbourger, and Yves Deville.
 "DiceKriging, DiceOptim: Two R packages for the analysis of computer experiments by kriging-based metamodeling and optimization."
 (2012).](https://www.jstatsoft.org/article/view/v051i01/v51i01.pdf)

+## Installation of Required Software for practice

+You are required to install R.
+- To install R, follow the instructions [here](https://cran.r-project.org/)
+- To install the required packages in R, open R terminal and copy/paste:
+	+ install.packages('DiceKriging', repos = "http://cran.us.r-project.org")
+	+ install.packages('lhs', repos = "http://cran.us.r-project.org")

 ## Slides and running example

 The slides of the lecture are available [here](./slides.pdf)